diempi/docs/docs/src/glossary.md

 Many novel terms and acronyms are used by the Arweave ecosystem as well as some new ones introduced by AR.IO.
 The list below is intended to serve as a non-exhaustive reference of those terms:

+- **aoComputer (AO)**: The aoComputer is the actor oriented machine that emerges from the network of nodes that adhere to its core data protocol, running on the Arweave network.
+It is a single, unified computing environment, hosted on a heterogenous set of nodes in a distributed network.
+AO is designed to offer an environment in which an arbitrary number of parallel processes can be resident, coordinating through an open message passing layer.
+This message passing standard connects the machine's independently operating processes together into a 'web' -- in the same way that websites operate on independent servers but are conjoined into a cohesive, unified experience via hyperlinks.

 - **Arweave Name System (ArNS)**: a decentralized and censorship-resistant naming system enabled by AR.IO gateways which connects friendly names to permaweb applications, pages, and data.

-- **Arweave Name Token (ANT), “Name Token”**: a SmartWeave based token, that is connected to each registered ArNS Name.
+- **Arweave Name Token (ANT), “Name Token”**: an aoComputer based token, that is connected to each registered ArNS Name.
 Each ANT gives the owner the ability to update the subdomains and Arweave transaction IDs used by the registered name as well as transfer ownership and other functions.

 - **Arweave Network Standards (ANS)**: Drafts and finalized standards for data formats, tag formats, data protocols, custom gateway features and anything that is built on top the Arweave Network.
 Specific standards are denoted by an associated number, e.g., ANS-###.